StackStorm/st2contrib/packs/vsphere/README.md

 Please Note Configuration validation will raise an exception if config.yaml contains 'vsphere' but no defined endpoints.

 ## Todo
+* Create actions for vsphere environment data retrieval.
+Allowing for integration with external systems for accurate action calls with informed parameter values.
 * Review and implement ST2 1.5 config.yaml changes.
 Review how useable dynamic configuration can be in case of this Packs purpose.
 * Expand base test files.
 Level of mocking required has limited this at present.